BryceVandegrift/website/content/blog/corebooting-a-thinkpad-x220.md

 ### Contact

-If you have any questions or comments you can find my contact info on my home page [here](https://brycevandegrift.xyz/).
+If you have any questions or comments you can find my contact info [here](https://brycevandegrift.xyz/contact/).